 - When a tenant logs into the system, it can only access artifacts deployed under its own configuration.
 One tenant cannot manipulate the code of another tenant.

 - The super admin or tenant admin can add user stores to their own domain.
-Dynamic configurations are possible only for secondary user stores and the 'primary' user store is not configurable at run time.
+Dynamic configurations are possible only for secondary user stores and the primary user store is not configurable at run time.
 This is because primary user stores are available for all tenants and allowing changes to the configuration at run time can lead to instability of the system.
-So the primary user store is treated as a static property in the implementation and must be configured prior to run time.
+Therefore, the primary user store is treated as a static property in the implementation and it should be configured prior to run time.

 - Tenants share the transports provided by the system.
 They are not allowed to create their own transports.